As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Where Can I Go Rockhounding in Washington State?
 Best Locations

 There are no places better than the Pacific Ocean beaches or the gravels of rivers and creeks when it comes to rockhounding in Washington.
-Gold panning is common in the banks of the rivers and creeks, while agates, jasper, quartz minerals, and other specimens are also found.
+Gold panning is common on the banks of rivers and creeks, while agates, jasper, quartz minerals, and other specimens are also found.

 Let’s dive right in and see exactly what can you find in the best of these locations!